Pages from the book, "The Philosophy and Science of Health"--Dr.

 symptoms of this basic cellular failure to metabolise glucose properly.

-Each cell of the body, for reasons which are becoming clearer, finds
+Each cell of the body, for reasons which are becoming clearer, finds itself

-or as glycogen, or is otherwise disposed of in urine.
+glycogen, or is otherwise disposed of in urine.

 It appears that when insulin binds to a cell membrane receptor, it initiates